BINF-3101/Lab1_computational_skills/README.md

 Unfortunately, windows computers do not come with a built-in Linux terminal to access the cluster.
 You will need to download one
 &nbsp;

+There is also an option to use **Ubuntu** on Windows - to log in use the Mac instructions above

+&nbsp;
 ### Windows Step 1a - Obtain SSH Client

 There are numerous SSH clients to choose from, but I suggest using the tried and true PuTTY https://www.chiark.greenend.org.uk/~sgtatham/putty/